-Medicines are defined as the products that are listed in the Japanese pharmacopoeia in addition to certain other materials that, among other things, are used for the diagnosis, treatment or prevention of disease.
-Distinguishing between medicines, quasimedicines and foods is sometimes a practical issue that depends on the advertisement and promotion methods utilised for the relevant product, including statements of the product's virtues.
-Medicines are further classified into prescription medicines and overthe-counter medicines.
+Medicines are defined as the products that are listed in the Japanese pharmacopoeia, in addition to certain other materials that, inter alia, are used for the diagnosis, treatment or prevention of disease.
+Distinguishing between medicines, quasi-medicines and foods is sometimes a practical issue that depends on the advertisement and promotion methods utilised for the relevant product, including statements of the product's virtues.
+Medicines are further classified into prescription medicines and over-the-counter medicines.
+After enforcement of the new PA Act, tissue-engineering medicines will be categorised separately, and expeditious approval of such products will be the aim in order to meet the high expectations for innovative medicines in this category.